w3f/General-Grants-Program/grants/speculative/Polkabridge.md

 **Redemption option**: implemented without any restriction in PoC

-**Consistency:** tokens can be issued in the Substrate-chain only after the ERC20 tokens are locked on the bridge contract.
-[PoC]
+**Consistency:** tokens can be issued in the Substrate-chain only after the ERC20 tokens are locked on the bridge contract. [implemented in PoC].

 **Auditability:** all bridge transactions can be tracked using the block explorer (etherscan and polkadot-js).